 The award consists of a $25,000 fund to the department to further enhance its safety mission.
 Proposed use of the funds is a critical component of the application process.

-The deadline for the award application is December 20th.
+The deadline for the award application for the 2020 award cycle is Friday, December 18, 2020.

 The award application packet must consist of the award the application cover sheet and a 4-6 page document addressing the review criteria described on the cover sheet.
 The document should be prepared by a coalition of faculty, such as a departmental safety committee or ad hoc committee.
 Incomplete applications will be omitted.